Public libraries in Luxembourg:

 - LOCAL LIBRARIES [marked black]: Differdange, Dudelange, Esch/Alzette, Grevenmacher, Luxembourg, Schengen (Schwebsange)

-- PUBLIC ASSOCIATION LIBRARIES [marked blue / Green = special language promotion association libraries]: Luxembourg (7), Eschdorf, Ettelbruck, Junglinster, Mersch, Vianden, Wasserbillig, Wiltz, Troisvierges
+- PUBLIC ASSOCIATION LIBRARIES [marked blue / Green = special language promotion association libraries & 2 Foreign state funded public libraries]: Luxembourg (5 „free libraries“), Eschdorf, Ettelbruck, Junglinster, Mersch, Vianden, Wasserbillig, Wiltz, Troisvierges

 The public library – definition, cited after the IFLA/UNESCO Public Library Manifesto 1994